What Weight Fly Rod For Trout: What Do Guides Recommend

 Five and six-weight fly rods are the standard weights for trout fishing on larger rivers, with larger flies, and when streamer and nymph fishing.
 The upside is that they work on both small and large rivers.

-What Weight Fly Rod For Trout When Dry Fly Fishing?
+Fly Rod Weight For Trout When Dry Fly Fishing?

 For this reason, many guides and experienced anglers will use three and four-weight fly rods for dry fly fishing for trout on small to mid-sized rivers.